space-nuko/ComfyBox/README.md

 - *Extension Support* - All custom ComfyUI nodes are supported out of the box.
 - *Prompt Queue* - Queue up multiple prompts without waiting for them to finish first.
 Inspect currently queued and executed prompts.
 - *Prompt History* - Browse through previously generated prompts and their output images/parameters.
+- *Mobile-Friendly Version* - Includes a version of the UI optimized for mobile use, while still supporting the same customized workflows of the desktop version.

 ## Development